Reliability becomes an engineering discipline the moment a team designs not only for normal operation, but also for degraded behavior and failure.

 Site Reliability Engineering

-A foundational source on SLO, error budgets and operational production culture.
+A foundational source on SLOs, error budgets, and operational culture for production services.

-This chapter connects System Design to daily operations: how to measure service quality, deliver changes safely, handle incidents and reduce repeated failures through structured learning.
+This section connects System Design with day-to-day operations: how to measure service quality, deliver changes safely, handle incidents, and systematically reduce the risk of repeated failures.

 Why this section matters